nowsecure/secure-mobile-development/en/android/check-activities.md

----
-title: "Check Activities"
+# Check Activities

-description: "Typically in Android applications an Activity is a 'Screen' in an app."
+Typically in Android applications an Activity is a 'Screen' in an app.
-layout: guide
-published: 1
-categories:
-  - android
-order: 603
----

 ## Details